 While early entrepreneurs’ machines vanished, EVs never disappeared.
 The electric streetcar, Electrobat, debuted in Philadelphia in the late 1890s.
 It had rear-steering, a 25-mile range and a top speed of 20 miles per hour.

 Ransom Eli Olds built electric horseless carriages before debuting the first mass-market Oldsmobile cars in 1901.
 The Thomas Egger-Lohner C.2 Phaeton electric vehicle was engineered by Dr. Ferdinand Porsche, founder of his namesake vehicle.
-Studebaker began the 20th century by debuting electric cars, one of which Thomas Jefferson drove.
+Studebaker began the 20th century by debuting electric cars.

 Much happened in the next 100 years, all outdone by the industry’s growth in the past 20 years.